mmathis5/startup/README.md

 -**React**

--**Service** Backend services with endpoints for:
+-**Service** Backend services with endpoints for login, logging a purchase, retriving your purchases, Retriving your partners purchases

--login
--logging a purchase
--retriving your purchases
--retriving your partners purchases

 -**DB/Login** Users data will be stored and called from a Database.
 This includes Login information, a reference to the user that they're linked to and the purchase information that the users input into the website.